All Episodes

 What we learned last night is how much trouble he's in.

-We learned what he thinks he has to say in order to win re-election.
+We learned what he thinks he has to say in order to win reelection.

-We learned we have it confirmed.
+We learned, we had it confirmed.

 He cannot run on his record.